1nst4ll/mango-news/docs/scraping-methods.md

 1. The scraper navigates to the specified article URL using a headless browser.
 2. It applies the `include_selectors` to identify the main content areas.
 3. It applies the `exclude_selectors` to remove unwanted elements within the included areas (e.g., ads, sidebars).
-4. It extracts the article title, publication date, author, thumbnail URL, and topics based on the configured selectors.
+4. It extracts the article title, original publication date, author, thumbnail URL, and topics based on the configured selectors.

 ## Firecrawl Scraping